pedrop-dev/ecommerce-flask/README.md

-A ecommerce project using Flask 🔗:https://sonofazathoth.pythonanywhere.com/
+A ecommerce project using Flask <br>
+🔗:https://sonofazathoth.pythonanywhere.com/